Genez-io/genezio-examples/javascript/todo-list-auth-postgres/README.md

 # Simple genezio todo list example

-This is a simple project with a server and a client for a quiz app.
+This is a simple project with a server and a client for a todo app.
 The server is built with [Node.js](https://nodejs.org/en/) and MongoDB.
 The client is built with [React](https://reactjs.org/).

 ## Prerequisites